Commelinids

-In plant taxonomy, commelinids (originally commelinoids) (plural, not capitalised) is a clade of flowering plants within the monocots, distinguished by having cell walls containing ferulic acid.
+In plant taxonomy, commelinids (originally commelinoids) is a clade of flowering plants within the monocots, distinguished by having cell walls containing ferulic acid.
+Well-known commelinids include palms and relatives (order Arecales), dayflowers, spiderworts, kangaroo paws, and water hyacinth (order Commelinales), grasses, bromeliads, rushes, and sedges (order Poales), ginger, cardamom, turmeric, galangal, bananas, plantains, pineapples, and bird of paradise flower (order Zingiberales).

 The commelinids are the only clade that the APG IV system has informally named within the monocots.
 The remaining monocots are a paraphyletic unit.
 Also known as the commelinid monocots it forms one of three groupings within the monocots, and the final branch; the other two groups are the alismatid monocots and the lilioid monocots.

 Description

 Members of the commelinid clade have cell walls containing UV-fluorescent ferulic acid.

-Taxonomy
+Taxonomy and phylogeny

+The commelinids constitute a well-supported clade within the monocots, and this clade has been recognized in all four APG classification systems.
+It consists of four orders: